jmcook1186/RemoteIceSurfaceAnalyser/README.md

 # BigIceSurfClassifier
-this repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone over time.
+this repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
+For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on fiels spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
+Maps for each parameter are saved as jpgs and the summary data are saved as csv files for each tile/date.

 ## Setup

+### Hardware
+The computational requirements of this script vary depending upon which functions are toggled on/off.
+The script is generally suitable for running on a powerful laptop/desktop as we have been tried to maximise our use of xarray and dask to keep as much out of memory as possible.
+However, the invert_snicar() function is particularly demanding and can take up to a day to run on my 8 core i7-700 32GB RAM laptop.
+If using the invert_snicar() function an HPC resource is recommended.
+I have been running the full pipeline on a 64 core Azure Linux Data Science Machine, in which case one tile takes about 1 hour to complete.

 ### Environment
 The environment can be set up manually using the following commands: